-OK, I am not a fan of generators unless it is for recharging batteries that have a very specific purpose and a very, very limited mission.
+OK, I am not a fan of generators unless they have a very specific purpose and a very, very limited mission.
 Example: powering a Ham radio.
-I am not a fan of generators for general purpose electric generating and certainly not for “lights.”
+I am not a fan of generators for general purpose electric generation and certainly not for “lights.”

 I firmly believe that you can use candles for 99% of your true lighting needs during emergencies and disasters.
 And for grid-down I am not sure you have any viable long-term alternatives.
 So how many candles do you have stored?

 First of all let’s define the two levels of candle needs; 1) short-term for emergencies and disasters, 2) long-term for grid-down.

 Short-term needs are pretty easy to meet.
 Calculate the maximum number of days you feel an emergency or disaster could knockout the power.
 Then figure how many hours each day that you would need light from those candles.
 You would have to figure-in the activities requiring the candle light (i.e. reading).
 Then take the number of hours per day of need X the number of days expected.
 Take that number and add 50% to it for a margin of error and unexpected issues.

 If you expected a 3 hour per night need and you expected the power could be off for a maximum of 10 days then you would need 30 hours of candle use.
 But, then add in the 50% margin of error and that number bumps to 45 hours of need.
 Now just go buy the right sized candle with the appropriate expected burn time.
 You can buy 115 & 120 hour emergency candles out on the Internet for $8 – $12.
 So you should be able to meet your needs easily and economically.

 Emergency candles come in one basic form, so-called “paraffin.”
 But paraffin comes in two basic forms in relation to emergency candles, liquid and solid.
 You are probably most familiar with solid paraffin candles, just walk into Hobby Lobby.